tschatzl/tschatzl.github.io/_posts/2023-08-04-jdk21-g1-parallel-gc-changes.md

 tags: [GC, G1, Parallel, Serial, JDK 21, Performance]
 ---

-JDK 21 GA is [on track](https://openjdk.java.net/projects/jdk/21/) - as well as this update for changes of the stop-the-world garbage collectors for OpenJDK for that release.
+JDK 21 GA is [on track](https://openjdk.java.net/projects/jdk/21/) - as well as this update for changes of the stop-the-world garbage collectors for OpenJDK for that release. ;)

-This release is also going to be designated as an LTS release by most if not all OpenJDK distributions.
+This release is going to be designated as an LTS release by most if not all OpenJDK distributions.
 Please also have a look at previous blog posts for [JDK 18](http://localhost:4000/2022/03/14/jdk18-g1-parallel-gc-changes.html), [JDK 19](http://localhost:4000/2022/09/16/jdk19-g1-parallel-gc-changes.html), and [JDK 20](http://localhost:4000/2023/03/14/jdk20-g1-parallel-gc-changes.html) to get more details about what the upgrade from the last LTS, JDK 17, offers you in the garbage collection area.

 Back to this release, before looking at stop-the-world garbage collectors, probably the most impactful change to garbage collection in this release is the introduction of [Generational ZGC](https://openjdk.org/jeps/439).
-It is an improvement over the Z Garbage Collector that maintains generations for young and old objects like the stop-the-world collectors, focusing garbage collection work on where most garbage is typically located.
+It is an improvement over the Z Garbage Collector that maintains generations for young and old objects like the stop-the-world collectors, focusing garbage collection work on where most garbage is created typically.
 It significantly decreases required Java heap and CPU overhead to keep up with applications.
-To enable generation ZGC, along the `-XX:+UseZGC` flag use `-XX:+ZGenerational`.
+To enable generational ZGC, along the `-XX:+UseZGC` flag pass the flag `-XX:+ZGenerational`.

 Other than that, the full list of changes for the entire Hotspot GC subcomponent for JDK 20 is [here](https://bugs.openjdk.org/issues/?jql=project%20%3D%20JDK%20AND%20issuetype%20in%20standardIssueTypes()%20AND%20status%20in%20(Resolved%2C%20Closed)%20AND%20fixVersion%20%3D%20%2221%22%20AND%20component%20%3D%20hotspot%20AND%20Subcomponent%20in%20(gc)), showing around 250 changes in total being resolved or closed at the time of writing.
 This is a bit more than the previous releases.